joshlimitless/mynic.xyz/README.md

 # mynic.xyz
-Bridge from web2 to web3, with DNS to IPFS. from .my to .space and beyond.
+Bridge from web2 to web3, from DNS to IPFS. from .my to .space and beyond.